 It is the goal of the City of Oregon City to respond in a reasonable manner to snowy and icy city streets to allow vehicle travel by motorists, exercising due care, in the operation of a motor vehicle.
 However, City crews cannot always assure safe vehicle operation on city streets under extremely hazardous winter conditions.
 As experienced during this past winter's events, when extremely hazardous conditions exist, it may be necessary for drivers to use traction devices or seek other transportation alternatives.

-Remember, even the best preventative measures don’t eliminate the risk involved with driving in winter weather conditions.
+Remember, even the best preventive measures don’t eliminate the risk involved with driving in winter weather conditions.
 It is always up to motorists to drive at speeds and in a manner appropriate for the road and weather conditions

 Our de-icing efforts will focus on the light to moderate snowfall events, as well as the occasional black ice or frost conditions typical for the Oregon City area.
 Utilizing liquid de-icer allows the Street Division to improve safety, improve the efficiency of City crews, and address environmental conditions resulting from other methods of winter operations.
-The Street Division's goal is to apply the least amount of de-icer and sand needed to maintain a safe driving surface for Oregon City travelers
+The Street Division's goal is to apply the least amount of de-icer and sand needed to maintain a safe driving surface for Oregon City travelers.

 How will de-icer be used?

 Liquid de-icer is applied to the roadway in order to lower the freezing temperature of water and to prevent ice and snow from forming a bond to the roadway surface.
 The type of de-icer Oregon City is using is called Magnesium Chloride.
 This product is currently in use by the Oregon Department of Transportation (ODOT), Clackamas County, and the Cities of West Linn, Happy Valley, and Canby as well as many other jurisdictions in Oregon and Washington.
 ODOT has been safely using this product for over 10 years.